rails/rails/guides/source/7_2_release_notes.md

 Rails changed the default number of threads in Puma from 5 to 3.

-Due to the nature of well-optimized Rails applications, with quick SQL queries and slow 3rd-party calls running via jobs, Ruby spends most of its time waiting for the Global VM Lock (GVL) to release when the thread count is too high.
+Due to the nature of well-optimized Rails applications, with quick SQL queries and slow 3rd-party calls running via jobs, Ruby can spend a significant amount of time waiting for the Global VM Lock (GVL) to release when the thread count is too high, which is hurting latency (request response time).

 After careful consideration, investigation, and based on battle-tested experience from applications running in production, we decided that a default of 3 threads is a good balance between concurrency and performance.